JoeyStanley/real/_posts/2020-10-18-generations.md

 ## Levels: Lost G.I.
 Silent Gen X Millennial Gen Z
 ```

-This function works on any year betwen 1435 and 2030.
+This function works on any year between 1435 and 2030.
 Numbers outside that range return `NA`.

 Note that by default, the function will return the vector as *factor*, with the levels ordered so that the oldest generation in the vector is first.
 To get a character vector instead, add the argument `as_factor = FALSE`.